 Deacon Blog February 17, 2019

 We’ve become so cynical as a society.
 If we can’t touch something, if we can’t see it for ourselves, or prove things with an adequate amount of factual data we are inclined to dismiss it.
 This has always been the Church’s “uphill battle”…the battle of faith, the path to belief.
-In so many ways it is the primary focus of the Church, for to believe is to be saved.
+In so many ways it is the primary focus of the Church.
 To help us see life through the lens of salvific beauty, to illumine a walk with GOD that gives us Joy and a sense of Peace about our existence.
-Truthfully, it is easier to hold a baby or smell our favorite meal and feel some level of real contentment.
+Truthfully, it is easier to hold a baby or smell our favorite meal and feel some level of real satisfaction.
 We can peruse pictures of our families and know we are not alone or without love in our life.
 Jobs, relationships, activities are all components of our world that engage and often feed our need to “be someone”.
 Someone who is loved, someone who is admired, someone who accomplishes.
 Someone who has or is a success at something.
-These efforts are tangible, we have diplomas, portfolios, and family pictures to prove it, but do we “pack” them with us when we depart this life for eternity.
+These efforts are tangible, we have diplomas, portfolios, and family pictures to prove it.
+But how many of these things do we “pack” with us when we depart this life for eternity.

 Comments, Questions, Random Thoughts? firstname.lastname@example.org